laurentianos/nachos/proj1/README.md

 First we have to make sure that the current thread holds the lock.
 Then we atomically add the thread to the queue and put it to sleep.

-We must release the lock before puting the thread to sleep otherwise no other thread can acquire the lock.
+We must release the lock before putting the thread to sleep otherwise no other thread can acquire the lock.

 ```
 void sleep()